sam-njuguna/sam-njuguna/README.md

 ## About me

 - 🔭 I'm currently working at NvisionHR.
-- 🌱 I'm constantly learning and improving my skills in Next.JS, Hono.JS, and Typescript
+- 🌱 I'm constantly learning and improving my skills in Next.JS, Hono.JS, Python, and Typescript
 - 💬 Ask me about system design, UI/UX design, or anything related to the web.
 - 📫 How to reach me: sam.x.njuguna@gmail.com.
 - 📑 Resume me: [resume.samnj.dev](https://resume.samnj.dev/)